leminh2503/credit-admin/README.md

 1. Never use branch master for anything
 2. Only work on branch you in charge of
 3. Always merge develop to your branch before commit
-4. Run `npm run pre-commit` to check if your code have any problem before commit
+4. Run `yarn pre-commit` to check if your code have any problem before commit
 5. Must clean code before create merge request